 All tables and charts include a link underneath allowing you to download the data.
 Many tables also include a link to download the complete source data as a machine-readable csv file.

 The table below provides the greatest detail on where UK HE students come from.
 The rows display UK counties/unitary authorities and countries - use the Domicile marker drop-down to show only other EU or non-EU countries.

 The chart below is restricted to students in their first year of a course.
 This gives an indication of the annual inflow of non-UK students.
-Since 2012/13 the number of entrants from China each year has exceeded the number from all EU countries combined.

 The following table details non-UK country of domicile by HE provider.
 Use the regional radio buttons to access further detail on individual countries.